OS-Development/VW.Zen/README.txt

-The Zen Viewer is a v3 viewer based on the Second Life® viewer-development Snowstorm repository.
-It contains all the latest shines and fixes from the SL™ community plus a consolidation of unique features specific to content creation on the Second Life Grid™.
+The Zen Viewer is a v3 viewer based on the Second Life viewer-development Snowstorm repository.
+It contains all the latest shines and fixes from the SL community plus a consolidation of unique features specific to content creation on the Second Life Grid.

 New features are added on a regualar basis.
 Check back regularly for updates.
 Download the Zen Viewer only from this site.